1960s Bond Girl Honor Blackman Dead At 94 - UrduPoint

 1960s Bond Girl Honor Blackman Dead At 94

-London, April 6 (UrduPoint / Pakistan Point News - 6th Apr, 2020 ) :Honor Blackman, one of most memorable co-stars of the early James bond films, has died at the age of 94, her family said on Monday.
+London, April 7 (UrduPoint / Pakistan Point News - 7th Apr, 2020 ) :Honor Blackman, one of the most memorable co-stars of the early James bond films, has died at the age of 94, her family said.

-The actress shot to fame in her late 30s after playing legendary Bond girl in the 1964 movie "Goldfinger", starring alongside Sean Connery.
+The actress shot to fame in her late 30s after playing legendary Bond girl Pussy Galore in the 1964 movie "Goldfinger", starring alongside Sean Connery.

-It was only the third instalment in the storied spy franchise, and received critical acclaim and box office success.
+It was only the third installment in the storied spy franchise, and received critical acclaim and box office success.

-"It's with great sadness that we have to announce the death of Honor Blackman aged 94," the family said in a statement.
+"It's with great sadness that we have to announce the death of Honor Blackman aged 94," the family said in a statement Monday.

 "She died peacefully of natural causes at home in Lewes, Sussex, surrounded by her family.